Other / Preaching Opportunities / Youth Ministry / Music / Children's Ministry

 - help others with setting up & clearing away for midweek activities (Children & Teenagers, Toddlers group, Old people’s club...)

 - involvement in ministry on Sundays (one or more of creche, Sunday School, coffee, sound, bible reading, intercessions, music group, assisting wardens, etc)

 - help in lots of other practical ways!

 - The post is voluntary.
 Excellent modern accommodation will be provided, with electricity / gas / water bills met by the church.
 If two trainees are appointed, they will share this accommodation.
 Travel expenses, phone bills, cost of stationery and entertaining incurred in relation to the post will be fully met by the church.
-No living allowance is provided - we expect you to raise money yourself for this, although a grant towards this may be available, please enquire.
+You will receive a grant towards your living costs.